 Here’s a quick primer on installing fonts on your Mac.
-I hope you’ve updated to Mavericks OSX 10.9 by now.
+I hope you’ve updated to the latest Mac OS!

 - First, find the fonts.
 Check out Fonts Matter to find a list of fonts online.

 - Next, download the fonts you wish to use.